pasqal-io/qadence/docs/index.md

 ## Digital-analog example

-This final example deals with the construction and sampling of an Ising Hamiltonian that includes a distance-based interaction between qubits and a global analog block of rotations around the X-axis.
-Here, global has to be understood as applied to the whole register. <Specify the distance unit.>
+This final example deals with the construction and sampling of an Ising Hamiltonian that includes a distance-based interaction between qubits and a global analog block of rotations around the $X$-axis.
+Here, _global_ has to be understood as applied to the whole register for qubits.

 ```python exec="on" source="material-block" result="json"
 from torch import pi